 Fort Kochi is a historic town in the Kochi and consists of specimens of the bygone era.
 You will come across the Dutch cemetery-where the silent tombstones will remind you of the Europeans who left their homeland to expand their colonial empires and Fort Immanuel- a symbol of the strategic alliance between the Maharaja of Cochin and the Monarch of Portugal.

-The white sandy Payyambalam beach offers blue-green water-rich in marine life, water sports like parasailing, jet skiing, the sculpture of a mother and her child made by Kanayi Kunhiraman, and the garden next to the beach for mesmerizing sunset.
-You can visit burial ground of popular explorer Vasco de Gama at oldest European church in India, St. Francis.
-It was originally constructed by Portuguese but captured by Dutch and British.
+The white sandy Payyambalam beach offers blue-green water-rich in marine life, water sports like parasailing, jet skiing, the sculpture of a mother and her child made by Kanai Kunhiraman, and the garden next to the beach for mesmerizing sunset.
+You can visit the burial ground of popular explorer Vasco de Gama at the oldest European church in India, St. Francis.
+It was originally constructed by the Portuguese but captured by the Dutch and British.

 Nightlife of Kochi

-Nightlife in Kochi is not that happening as one experience in cities like Mumbai or Goa but you can enjoy 24/7 food at eateries like Tonico Café, Mash, Chillax, Vytilla, Pallimukku, Kakkanad etc. The Thattukadas are full power throughout the night at places like SEZ, Marine Drive, Vytilla, Edapally, and Chakkalaparambil etc for some coffee, kadi, and cigarettes.
+Nightlife in Kochi is not as happening as one experience in cities like Mumbai or Goa but you can enjoy 24/7 food at eateries like Tonico Café, Mash, Chillax, Vytilla, Pallimukku, Kakkanad etc. The Thattukadas are in full power throughout the night at places like SEZ, Marine Drive, Vytilla, Edapally, Chakkalaparambil etc for some coffee, kadi, and cigarettes.

 Best places to enjoy Food in Kochi

-Kochi eateries specialize in fresh seafood due to its prime coastal location.
+Kochi eateries specialize in fresh seafood due to their prime coastal location.
 A tourist can enjoy a meal of Rs 50 through roadside eateries like Thattukadas or a dinner in a fine upscale restaurant.
 Kochi food suits every palate and budget alike.
 You can find every type of food you are looking for in Kochi since their menu range from ubiquitous north Indian food to Spanish, Chinese, and Continental cuisine.
-Locating completely pure vegetarian eatery can be difficult but you and your friends can experience sadya (a lunch on a banana leaf) to feel the culture.
+Locating a completely pure vegetarian eatery can be difficult but you and your friends can experience sadya (lunch on a banana leaf) to feel the culture.